 Heavy transport unmanned aerial vehicles (UAVs) WingedBull 01XS and WingedBull 01XL are scheduled to begin flight tests in 2026, according to Anton Blik, CEO of the developer company "Flying Trucks."

-These drones, with payload capacities of 250 and 750 kg, are in the final stages of design.
+These drones with a payload capacity of 250 and 750 kg are in the final stages of design.
 Preparations are currently underway for the assembly of prototypes.

 The main task of WingedBull is to provide logistical support to remote deposits in the Arctic, Siberia, and the Far East.
 Flights will be conducted autonomously, using a navigation system (GLONASS/GPS and inertial navigation system).
-Flight tracking will be done via a radio beacon and a satellite communication unit, while the operator will be able to intervene in the drone's control.
+The flight will be tracked via a radio beacon and a satellite communication unit, while the operator will be able to intervene in the drone's control.

-We are creating aircraft-type machines based on the VTOL scheme — with vertical takeoff and landing.
-In essence, WingedBull 01XS and WingedBull 01XL are convertiplanes.
+We are creating aircraft-type machines based on the VTOL scheme - with vertical takeoff and landing.
+In fact, WingedBull 01XS and WingedBull 01XL are convertiplanes.
 In our opinion, this is the most successful aerodynamic solution.
-Moreover, a convertiplane does not require a runway or complex airfield maintenance.
+In addition, the convertiplane does not require a runway and complex airfield maintenance.

 The new cargo UAVs will fly at an altitude of 200-300 meters.
 This minimizes the risk of exposure to electronic warfare systems.
 The flight range of both drones is 700 km, and the cruising speed is 400 km/h.